medialab/xan/README.md

     - any(<expr>) -> bool
         Returns true if one of the elements returned by given expression is truthy.

+    - approx_cardinality(<expr>) -> int
+        Returns the approximate cardinality of the set of values returned by given expression using the HyperLogLog+ algorithm.

     - argmin(<expr>,  <expr>?) -> any
         Return the index of the row where the first expression is minimized, or the result of the second expression where the first expression is minimized.